pakeke-constructor/BehaviourTree/README.md

 # !!!
 There is a (small) memory leak !!
-# when entities are deleted whilst a task is still running, the key serves as a refcounter, and the task never quits.
+# when entities are deleted whilst a task is still running, the key serves as a refcounter, and the task never finishes to remove the reference.
 # This could be solved by having weak keys I think, but do more research!!!

 # BehaviourTree